chuanqisun/htmaa-2025/src/posts/week-07/index.md

 ## Testing

 With the machine fully assembled, it was time to test.
+Thank you [Quincy](https://www.quincykuang.com/) and [Yuhan](https://yuhanwang.net/) for photography, video, and physical support.

 - **Preparation:** Helmet and gloves on.
 Removing seat post for extra clearance.